petems/vagrant-puppet-install/README.md

 The Puppet Install Vagrant plugin automatically hooks into the Vagrant provisioning middleware.
-You specify the version of the `puppet-common` package you want installed using the `puppet_install.version` config key.
+You specify the version of the `puppet-common` package you want installed using the `puppet_install.puppet_version` config key.
 The version string should be a valid Puppet release (ie. `2.7.11`, `3.0.*`, etc.).

 Install the latest version of Puppet: